ikmb/gwas-assoc/Readme.md

                                 not work, depending on your filesystem specifics
 ```

 ## Advanced Configuration
 Please refer to the [Advanced Configuration section of the QC Pipeline](https://github.com/ikmb/gwas-qc/#advanced-configuration) The same principles apply.

+## UK Biobank Proof-of-concept
+If you are directly working with UK Biobank's BGEN files, you may either convert them to VCF format and use the regular Assoc pipeline as described above.
+If you are merely interested in plain association testing with SAIGE and you are fine with leaving out all the additional features the full pipeline uses (Plink regression, Sample filtering, liftover/build conversion, etc.) you might want to look at our proof-of-concept script collection that we used for our recent COVID-19 analysis.
+It is not ready-to-use but should provide a solid foundation for your own scripts.
+Also, it currently relies on SLURM, SQLite3, Plink2 and Singularity to be installed on your HPC or workstation.

+In this example, you will need to extract the first 10 principal components, sex and age from the UK Biobank phenotype database and the phenotype from the recently-published COVID-19 test result table dumps.
+The script folder contains a `generate_annotations.sh` script to aid you in this process.

+1. Change the `env` file to suit your needs.
+You will also need to give a path to a single Plink dataset containing all genotype calls that you want in your SAIGE model.
+You might need to create it by merging the single-chromosome bim/bed/fams first.
+2. Run `1_prune.sh` to prepare the genotype calls for model generation
+3. Run `2_build_model.sh` to generate the SAIGE model.
+It also pulls the necessary SAIGE docker container.
+It might take a few days to complete.
+4. Run `3_saige_spa.sh` to perform association testing.
+It spawns a lot of SLURM jobs and generates a lot of temporary files in the current working directory
+5. Run `4_sumstats.sh` to collect all the result snippets into a single summary statistics text file that you may use for later analysis